huggingface/blog/patchtst.md

 At a high level the model vectorizes time series into patches of a given size and encodes the resulting sequence of vectors via a Transformer that then outputs the prediction length forecast via an appropriate head.

-The model is based on two key components: (i) segmentation of time series into subseries-level patches which are served as input tokens to Transformer; (ii) channel-independence where each channel contains a single univariate time series that shares the same embedding and Transformer weights across all the series.
+The model is based on two key components:
+  1. segmentation of time series into subseries-level patches which are served as input tokens to Transformer;
+  2.  channel-independence where each channel contains a single univariate time series that shares the same embedding and Transformer weights across all the series.

 The patching design naturally has three-fold benefit:
  - local semantic information is retained in the embedding;